medinast/mkdocs-material-poc/docs/Velocity Servicing Features/Loan Management/Loan Modifications.md

 ## Workflow

-Velocity completes the following steps based on the loan modification settings when adding a loan modification.
+Velocity completes the following steps based on the loan modification settings when adding a loan modification:

 1. Functions performed to the loan when the corresponding options are configured for a Loan Modification setting:
 2. Mark the loan modification status as Processing.